optimizely/Docebo-SSO/README.rst

 Methods API
 ^^^^^^^^^^^

-The second method of interaction is less abstracted, but gives the user more control over the params.
+The second method of interaction is less abstracted, but gives more control over the params.
 Where the User API generates params and fills in information for the user, the Methods API requires the user to input a set of params as a dictionary at every call.

 The correct format for the params generated for each method can be found
 at: